latam-blockchain/website/about-latam-blockchain/features.md

 ## On-Chain Randomness

 Using a RANDAO-based Random Number Generator, validators on Latam-Blockchain produce random numbers used for validator selection.
-These random seeds are also available for usage by contracts deployed to xDai.
+These random seeds are also available for usage by contracts deployed to Latam-Blockchain.
 This allows for true on-chain randomness, eliminating the need to rely on a centralized service or 3rd party application.
 More information on how the Latam-Blockchain RNG works is [available here](https://github.com/latam-blockchain/website/tree/cfe5a1b5c5310c6d8e0379d2f4d7ed509ffd738a/for-developers/on-chain-random-numbers/README.md).

 ## POSDAO Green Consensus

-The xDai Stable Chain uses a delegated Proof of Stake \(DPOS\) consensus mechanism called POSDAO.
+Latam-Blockchain uses a delegated Proof of Stake \(DPOS\) consensus mechanism called POSDAO.
 The [POSDAO white paper](https://github.com/latam-blockchain/website/tree/cfe5a1b5c5310c6d8e0379d2f4d7ed509ffd738a/for-validators/posdao-whitepaper.md) describes all aspects of this new consensus protocol including a complete overview of the theory, rationale, security, and a detailed implementation section.

 ## Bridges to Ethereum